 Adoptees are forbidden from having any and all knowledge about their true identity and denied legal access to their biological family.
 Adoption laws—which ignore the inherent rights of children and just plain equal rights—will be enforced.
 This means that decades into the future, despite being an adult, adopted children are forced to find back their families on their own—and at their own costs.

 I have witnessed the devastating aftermath of lifelong separation on the people most impacted by the sever—so-called orphans to be later stigmatized as “adult adoptees.”
 It is because of the blatant savior-mentality and audacious self-righteousness of certain clergy claiming to be the authority over other people’s children that an adoption trafficking awareness symposium is necessary.
-One is planned in Washington State on June 18th, 2022.
+In collaboration with Against Child Trafficking and other adoptee-led organizations, we presented the first symposium in Washington State on June 18th, 2022.

 I am also a director for Against Child Trafficking in the USA, cofounder of Adoption Truth and Transparency Worldwide Information Network (ATTWIN) —one of the largest peer-support forums on social media led by adopted people (instead of adoptive parents), and a minister.
 For these reasons, I have concerns about Pastor Matt Shea’s intention to extract children via international adoption.